Drewlove/quarter-client/README.md

 ![Schedule](https://user-images.githubusercontent.com/24255559/115123353-a22b9300-9f8a-11eb-9eb9-92b5ad971bb1.png)

 The schedule page displays the total cost of direct labor on a weekly or quarterly basis.
-The user can click the "Quarterly Payroll: $XX,XXX" button at the top of the page to toggle between quarterly or weekly costs.
+The user can click the "Quarterly Payroll: $XX,XXX" button at the top of the page, which displays total direct labor costs for the given time period, to toggle between quarterly or weekly costs.

-The user can also view the selected weekly or quarterly cost for each department, as well as the schedule for every role.
+Toggling between total quarterly or weekly costs also udpates the direct labor costs listed below for each department to either a quarterly or weekly basis.

-The user can click on any of the schedules in order to view a form for that schedule, and modify any of the information or delete that particular schedule.
+The user can click on any of the schedules in order to view them in more detail.
+A more detailed view for that particular schedule displays the total cost for that role, which can also be toggled between a weekly or quarterly total cost, as well as other information for that role, including: name of role, hourly wage, payroll tax %, hours and days worked.

+The user can modify any of the information or delete that particular schedule.

 The user can also add new schedules.